AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/web/overview/product-features.md

 Users can create a message thread based on a message in a group chat, to have a topic-specific discussion.

-The thread page is implemented in the UIKit `EaseChatThreadActivity`.
-You only need to call `EaseChatThreadActivity.actionStart` to start the page and pass in the required parameters.
+The thread page is implemented in the UIKit `Thread`.
 This feature is in the UIKit `TextMessage` component.

 The message thread feature is enabled by default.
 Disable it in the global configuration: